blackc8/termux-lock/README.md

 # termux-lock
 Lock your termux in a linux way

+!x WARNING: Lineage OS has library linking problem please not the install the default .deb, build it and then install it.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes